CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 *4) [KhanAcademy](https://www.khanacademy.org/college-careers-more/learnstorm-growth-mindset-activities-us/elementary-and-middle-school-activities/setting-goals/v/learnstorm-growth-mindset-how-to-write-a-smart-goal)*

-The purpose of the Acrynymn SMART is to helo us "feel more motivated to learn and grow" [3].
-It breaks down how to make and more importantly maintain Goals in your lives.
+The acronym "SMART" is meant to help us "feel more motivated to learn and grow" [3].
+It breaks down how to make and more importantly, maintain Goals in your lives.

 The Smarts Acronymn Stands for:
-Specfic
+Specific
 Measurable
-Acheivable
+Achievable
 Relevant
 Time-bound

-**Specific** means that it has a straightforward and leaves little room for interpretation.
+**Specific** means it is straightforward and leaves little room for interpretation.
 So instead of saying "I want to be able to add more Users to the database."
 You boil it down to "I want to add 150 Users to the database.

-**Measurable** after reviewing the difference sources, I took to mean "Results you can see the progress of."
-This allows you to track the outcome a little more easily and get to the nitty gritty before it gets too confusing.
+**Measurable** After reviewing the different sources, I took this to mean "Results you can see the progress of."
+This allows you to track the outcome a little more easily and get to the nitty-gritty before it gets too confusing.
 If it does get confusing then you can see it pretty quickly, and know it needs to be readjusted.

-**Acheivable** This just means "a goal you can actually accomplish."
-Though we do need to streach ourselves, especially for this course and in the feild, we need to make sure it's within the range of possibilities that we can sccessfully acheive,
+**Acheivable** This means "a goal you can fully accomplish."
+Though we do need to stretch ourselves, especially for this course and in the field, we need to make sure it's within the range of possibilities that we can successfully achieve,

-**Relavant** I like to rephrase this as "relevant" to the goal.
+**Relevant** I like to rephrase this as "relevant" to the goal.
 If you know you need to mow the lawn you're not going to prepare how to make dishes.
-Thats inside work.
+That's inside work.
 You want to prepare the lawn, which may include bringing dishes on the lawn inside, but not starting the dishwasher.

-**Time-Bound** This focuses on making goals that you can accomplish in a timephrame. this means being on the same page with your team on when things will get done, and ensuring that what we want to acheive can be done within the time that we need to get things done.
+**Time-Bound** This focuses on making goals that you can accomplish in a time frame. this means being on the same page with your team on when things will get done, and ensuring that what we want to achieve can be done within the time that we need to get things done.

 While I did the reading/watched videos I found My favourite line which was from Khan Academy.
 There it says:
-"keep working through your frusterations by using the right learning strategies" [4] I don't know about everyone, but for me I know that I can get frusterated when I'm not understanding the material after a long period of time.
-So this can serve as a helpful reminder for us that we will get frusterated, but we need to impliment the right strategies to get through it.
+"keep working through your frustrations by using the right learning strategies" [4] I don't know about everyone, but I know I can get frustrated when I'm not understanding the material after a long time.
+So this can serve as a helpful reminder for us that we will get frustrated, but we need to implement the right strategies to get through it.
 We make do with what we've got and move forward the best we can.

 **Resume Improvements:**
  Look at 3-4 other classmates’ posts and identify 2-4 items that you think are novel approaches to improving your resume or LinkedIn Profile.